 Treatments not recommended for decreasing Jaundice in the breastfeeding infant:

-- Supplementing with sugar water.
-In fact, this can cause jaundice to worsen by interfering with breast milk intake, breast milk production and delay the drop in bilirubin levels.
+- Supplementing with sugar water–In fact, this can cause jaundice to worsen by interfering with breast milk intake, and breast milk production.
+It can also delay the reduction of bilirubin levels.

 Can Jaundice in the breastfed baby be prevented?

 Jaundice occurs in 50-70% of all newborns, so there is really no way to actually prevent it from occurring.
 But there are ways to prevent it from becoming serious and reaching a level that requires additional interventions.

 - Initiate the breastfeeding relationship as soon as possible after birth.
 Studies show that the breastfeeding relationship has fewer challenges and a higher rate of success when it is initiated in the first hours after birth.

 - Work with a lactation professional to make sure that a proper latch is achieved and baby is taking in adequate amounts of milk.

 - Feed the baby frequently in the first days and weeks of life.
 Don’t try to put the baby on a “schedule” until the breastfeeding relationship has been effectively established.
 If baby is sleepy, work to keep them awake so that they get full feedings.

 - Avoid supplementing or interruption of breastfeeding if at all possible.

 Breast Milk Jaundice, Emedicine, http://emedicine.medscape.com/